Learning how to make sun tea is easy and fun! Sweet tea, steeping, and brewing in the summer sun, is a great way to celebrate summer!

 Fill your glass with ice and pour.

 I like lots of ice with my sun tea.
 Lots and lots of ice.
-If you like it, add lemon, too.
+If you like it, add a lemon slice, too.

 Now you know how to make sun tea!
 Time to sit back and enjoy a lazy afternoon.